 Translation: “For numerous reasons, I’ve decided my teenagers need to be here every week.
 Maybe I can’t handle them at home, or I think church is good for them, or this is where they come to learn about God.
 The point is, I want them here, and they’re complaining about it.
 If you’d just provide better activities, my kids would want to be here and the fights at home would end.”

 You Respond: “I’m grateful we’re on the same page about wanting your students here.
 Thank you so much for the time and energy you put into accomplishing that.
 There are many reasons we do things the way we do, and I’d love to talk to you about them more.
 Can we set up a time to chat one on one so I can explain?”

 Parents Ask: “Did I know this permission slip (or money) was due today?
 Did I know this meeting (or event) was happening?
 You didn’t communicate that information.”

 Translation: “Yep, I missed it.
 Honestly, the news could’ve been in the bulletin and you could’ve screamed it from the mountaintops, and I still would’ve put it on the bottom of my pile.
 Maybe I didn’t want to admit we don’t have the money.
 Right or wrong, I couldn’t make a decision, or you’re the only one who will give me grace, so this wasn’t a priority for me.”

-You Respond: Overcommunicate with parents about deadlines and processes.
-You want to be able to say, “This was in the bulletin, in an email, on Facebook, on your answering machine, in five announcements, and in two texts.”
+You Respond: Over-communicate with parents about deadlines and processes.
+You want to be able to say, “This was in the bulletin, in an email, on Facebook, in your voicemail, in five announcements, and in two texts.”
 When you send home information and permission slips, clearly state that if a deadline comes and goes, a teenager will miss out.
 At the same time, realize that pride often prevents parents from admitting why they’ve been dragging their feet.
 So never be afraid to extend grace.

 Parents Ask: “Can you talk to my teenager about this tough topic?”